Nicky Monet

 Nicky Monet is an American transgender television presenter, reality television personality and drag performer.
-She is known for participating in a slew of reality TV series including Slag Wars, Hot Haus and Iconic Justice.
+She has performed in reality TV series including Slag Wars, Hot Haus, and Iconic Justice.

 Career

 In 2021, she received international recognition when Lady Gaga read a heartfelt letter from Monet on stage, in which she confessed that Gaga's music helped her through depression.

-In 2022, Playback announced that Hot Haus, in which Monet is a full-time judge, was picked up for a second season by Out TV.
+In 2022, Playback announced that Hot Haus was picked up for a second season by Out TV, with Monet as judge alongside Matthew Camp.

-Monet currently resides in Miami, Florida, where she performs regularly at Palace Bar.
+Monet resides in Miami, Florida, as of 2022, where she performs regularly at Palace Bar.